How to Increase FPS in League of Legends

 • MSI Afterburner: Not just for overclocking; use it to monitor which processes spike during games

-• Process Lasso: Free tool that automatically manages process priorities and can pause specific apps during gaming
+• Process Lasso: Free tool that automatically manages process priorities and can pause specific apps during gaming.
+Video on how to set it up can be found here.

 • Windows Focus Assist: Settings → System → Focus Assist → Set to “Priority only” during games